-Course Objectives: The Diploma of Business (Enterprise) enables students to experience a range of educational approaches and curricula in an environment in which their learning is scaffolded and developed progressively in accordance with the principles of transitions pedagogies.
-This approach is designed to equip students for entry into the second year of the Bachelor of Business (BBUS) degree or for entry level into the workforce.
-Upon completion of the Diploma of Business (Enterprise) graduates will be able to:
+Course Objectives:On successful completion of this course, students will be able to:

-- Review and integrate a range of fundamental business theories in the analysis of contemporary business problems in domestic and international contexts; - Employ appropriate business tools to support decision-making and project planning in general business contexts; - Assess the impact of a range of common contemporary external and internal social, structural, cultural, technological and ethical factors on effective business practices; - Work collaboratively in teams to develop skills required for analysis, planning, designing, prioritising and evaluating effective approaches and solutions to a range of common business problems; - Explain ideas and perspectives clearly and coherently using verbal, written and visual modes of delivery appropriate for audiences in general business contexts; - Develop increased personal awareness, self-motivation and adaptability in readiness to engage in a range of business environments; and
+1. Review and integrate a range of fundamental business theories in the analysis of contemporary business problems in domestic and international contexts;

+2. Employ appropriate business tools to support decision-making and project planning in general business contexts;

+3. Assess the impact of a range of common contemporary external and internal social, structural, cultural, technological and ethical factors on effective business practices;

+4. Work collaboratively in teams to develop skills required for analysis, planning, designing, prioritising and evaluating effective approaches and solutions to a range of common business problems;

+5. Explain ideas and perspectives clearly and coherently using verbal, written and visual modes of delivery appropriate for audiences in general business contexts;

+6. Develop increased personal awareness, self-motivation and adaptability in readiness to engage in a range of business environments; and

-Demonstrate developing skills of self-directed learning, academic literacy and numeracy, interpersonal communication and emerging professional skills.
+7. Demonstrate developing skills of self-directed learning, academic literacy and numeracy, interpersonal communication and emerging professional skills.